nguyenkaos2/pythonnotes/sphinx/index.rst

 This site contains my notes when I learn and work, also through my mistakes in python.

 I write this site, before, to keep my notes always on internet, then to share with you my experience.
 Please note that this site is not a tutorial and does not teach you Python.
 The topics are not explained in depth, instead only the minimum required information is given.
+Each of topics contain 2 section, one is very basic and the other is the pyhon tips, which I found in my work or on internet.

 The If you are a beginner or even an intermediate programmer in python, there is something for you in this site.
 Let's start !!!